Let’s get to the point:

 To decrease your bounce rate and improve user friendliness, consider having a noticeable, descriptive and concise navigation panel.
 This makes it easier for your readers to find their way around your site.

-Take a look at Blogging Wizard’s simple and easy navigational menu.
+Here’s a look at our old navigation menu.
 It is straightforward, obvious and serves to direct readers to the important pages of the site:

 Blogs are primarily text-based and designed for reading.
 If you have a hard-to-read font, it can make the user experience difficult to enjoy.